yehiarasheed/processing4/CODE-OF-CONDUCT.md

 ## Our Standards

-All developers who contribute to the Processing project agree to abide by the following code of conduct.
+All contributors to the Processing project agree to abide by the following code of conduct.

 ### Respect other people